Riwuko/Lunaris/README.md

 # Lunaris
-Android Application for checking the moon phases
+A PUT project for Ubiquitous: Android Application for checking the moon phases